Have you heard of the blood type diet? I thought it had been debunked long ago but patients keep asking about it, so I figured I should learn more.

 But does eating for your blood type work?

 High-quality studies about the blood type diet had not been published in peer-reviewed medical literature.
 Even now, a search in the medical literature for the author’s name reveals no research pertaining to this diet.
 Studies published in 2013 and 2014 about the blood type diets are worth noting.
 The 2013 study analyzed the world’s medical literature and found no studies demonstrating benefit from a blood type diet.
 The 2014 study found that while people following any of the blood type diets had some improvement in certain cardiometabolic risk factors (such as cholesterol or blood pressure), those improvements were unrelated to blood type.
+Similarly, a 2021 study of a people on a low-fat vegan diet found no connection between blood type and lipid levels or other metabolic measures.

 Does it make any sense?